labradorescence/p3-oo-many-to-many-lab/README.md

 - A class method `contracts_by_date`(cls, date): This method should return all contracts that have the same date as the date passed into the method.

+# class method ?
+  -class method belongs to the class itself, rather than an instance of teh class -acts on the class level rather than on an individual instance level -@classmethod decorator

 ***

 ## Resources